A new ticker, an old idea

 Anyone selling CAGE on the size and value premia today is selling against the memory of the 2010s.

-Cliff Asness, who has run factor strategies at AQR since 1998, wrote that by late 2020 the value spread — the price gap between cheap and expensive stocks — exceeded the March 2000 dot-com extreme by some measures, sitting roughly four standard deviations from normal.
+The "factors are dead" obituaries arrived on schedule.
+Cliff Asness, who has run factor strategies at AQR since 1998, wrote that by late 2020 the value spread — the price gap between cheap and expensive stocks — exceeded the March 2000 dot-com extreme by some measures.

 Cam Harvey, a former editor of the Journal of Finance, has spent the last decade documenting what he calls the "factor zoo" — by his count over 300 academic factors published in top journals, of which he believes a third to half are statistical artifacts of data-snooping rather than real anomalies.
 Harvey's recommended significance threshold for accepting a new factor is t > 3.0, not the standard t > 2.0 most papers use.